 Experiential learning for Management Information Systems majors.
 Students gain on-the-job experience and training as they learn to apply knowledge gained in the classroom to real life professional situations.

-Formal approval by the Department Head / Program Coordinator / Internship Administrator (as appropriate) is required.
+Prerequisites: Normally the student will have completed 70 credits before embarking on this module.
+Formal approval by the Department Head / Program Coordinator / Internship Administrator (as